 You can easily change the heat level by using less, or by going with a hotter pepper.

 Fourth reason?
 It cooks all in one skillet.
-From stove top to oven, just make sure you use an oven safe skillet, like this one by Lodge.
+From stove top to oven, just make sure you use an oven safe skillet.

 Now I want to try this recipe with bacon.
 And tomatoes.
 And olives.
 And salsa.
 Like Nacho Mac & Cheese!
 (Ooohhh….ok, writing that one down for future.)